zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

     - **Subscription**: Select the subscription you are using for this hands-on lab.
     - **Resource group**: Select the hands-on-lab-SUFFIX resource group from the dropdown list.
     - **Location**: Select the location you used for the hands-on-lab-SUFFIX resource group.
-    - **SQL Server Name**: Accept the default value, **contosoinsurance**. **NOTE**: The actual name must be globally unique, so a unique string will be generated from your Resource Group and appended to the name during provisioning.
+    - **SQL Server Name**: Accept the default value, **contosoinsurance**.
+    >**Note**: The actual name must be globally unique, so a unique string will be generated from your Resource Group and appended to the name during provisioning.
     - **Admin Username**: Accept the default value, **demouser**.
     - **Admin Password**: Accept the default value, **Password.1!!**.
     - **API Management Email**: Enter an email to use for admin notifications from API Management.